 We all need a hearty, chunky, warming soup right now, don’t we?
-This lentil vegetable soup is the easiest you can imagine!
+This low sodium lentil soup is the easiest you can imagine!
 We use regular ingredients that you probably have hanging out in your fridge and pantry, and toss them all in a pot to cook in only 30 minutes.
 Doesn’t get much easier!
+This recipe is plant based, happily vegan, and easily customizable.
 The delicious soup goes perfectly with some crusty bread.Jump to Recipe

 In this recipe, we’re using dry lentils.
 You may have heard somewhere along the line that dry beans should be soaked in water for a while before cooking.
 What about lentils?
 This is one of the things I love about them.
 Lentils don’t require soaking before cooking!